 Coordinate all activities with the GM.

 Provide input to the Foremast to communicate upcoming events to the membership.

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 Adjudication Committee*